 1. Dogs Improve Workplace Energy

-Allowing dogs in the workplace creates a warm and inviting energy, which can help with employee retention and recruitment, as well as team building.
+An Adult and Puppy website professes that allowing dogs in the workplace creates a warm and inviting energy, which can help with employee retention and recruitment, as well as team building.
 Studies have shown that those who bring their pups to the office have a higher level of job satisfaction, as well as a more positive view of their employer overall.

 2. Dogs Reduce Stress